 Please note that selecting cohort labels in the Legend does not recompute the plot but only hides/reveals the corresponding samples while re-scaling the axis.
 The axis label values for % variability explained by each principal component (PC) axis are not recalculated and correspond to a visualization including all cohorts and samples.

-Export - Click "Export" in the top right corner to download the PCA as a png or svg.
+Export - Click "Export" in the top right corner to download the PCA as a PDF, PNG or SVG.